 We have a strategy to expand our operations through acquisitions in order to enhance existing products and offer new products, enter new markets and businesses, strengthen and avoid interruption from our supply chain, and improve our position in current markets and businesses.
 Acquisitions involve significant risks and uncertainties.
 We cannot accurately predict the timing, size, and success of any future acquisitions.
-We may be unable to identify suitable acquisition candidates or to complete the acquisitions of candidates that we identify.
-Increased competition for acquisition candidates or increased asking prices by acquisition candidates may increase purchase prices for acquisitions to levels beyond our financial capability or to levels that would not result in the returns required by our acquisition criteria.
+We may be unable to identify suitable acquisition candidates or to complete the acquisition candidates that we identify.
+Increased competition for acquisitions to levels beyond our financial capability or to levels that would not result in the returns required by our acquisition criteria.
 Acquisitions also may become more difficult in the future as we or others acquire the most attractive candidates.
 Unforeseen expenses, difficulties, and delays frequently encountered in connection with expansion through acquisitions could inhibit our growth and negatively impact our business, operating results, and financial condition.